Nedved confirms Depay is a target for Juve

-Pavel Nedved has confirmed Barcelona forward Memphis Depay is a target for Juventus.

-Barca are reported to have agreed to terminate Depay's contract just over a year after he arrived at Camp Nou as a free agent.
+Barca is reported to have agreed to terminate Depay's contract just over a year after he arrived at Camp Nou as a free agent.

-The Bianconeri are the favourites to sign the Netherlands forward, who has also been linked with Premier League clubs Tottenham and Newastle United.
+The Bianconeri are the favourites to sign the Netherlands forward, who has also been linked with Premier League clubs Tottenham and Newcastle United.

-Juventus vice president Nedved says the Serie A giants are interested in Depay, but he is not the only target on their radar.
+Juventus vice president Nedved says the Serie A giant is interested in Depay, but he is not the only target on its radar.

 "We must evaluate well, looking at training and injuries; we are considering entering the market.